-Tuaran is one of the administrative districts in Sabah, and adjacent to Kota Kinabalu capital district.
-The total censused Malaysian population in Tuaran rose by 66%, from 81,215 in 2000 to 134,976 in 2020 (DOSM 2020).
-In 2020, the population density in Tuaran was 120 people per km (DOSM 2020).
-SLFR is in Tuaran district (Fig. 1), and has a total gazetted area of 2,555 ha (SFD 2020).
+Tuaran is one of the administrative districts in Sabah and adjacent to Kota Kinabalu capital district.
+The total censused Malaysian population in Tuaran rose by 66%, from 81,215 in 2000 to 134,976 in 2020 (Department of Statistics Malaysia 2020).
+In 2020, the population density in Tuaran was 120 people per km (Department of Statistics Malaysia 2020).
+SLFR is in Tuaran district (Fig. 1), with a total gazetted area of 2,555 ha (Sabah Forestry Department 2020).

-Figure 1.
-Location of Sulaman Lake Forest Reserve in Tuaran district.
-Inset is a map of Sabah, Malaysia.
+Figure 1: Location of SLFR in Tuaran district.
+Inset is a map of Sabah, Malaysia (Source: Author).

-The function of this SLFR is to supply forest produce, and serve as a recreational or tourism site (SFD 2020).
+The function of this SLFR is to supply forest produce, and serve as a recreational or tourism site (Sabah Forestry Department 2020).
 Mangrove is the dominant forest ecosystem in this reserve, followed by lowland mixed dipterocarp forest and beach forest.
-The Papat River in the easternmost block

-(hereafter referred to as Block A) is at least 5 km long during low tide, and approximately 50 m wide at its estuary.
+The Papat River in the easternmost block (hereafter referred to as Block A) is at least 5 km long during low tide, and approximately 50 m wide at its estuary.

-SLFR is adjacent to at least nine local villages (Kampung or Kg.), namely Kg.
+SLFR is adjacent to at least nine local villages (Kampung or Kg., in Malay), namely Kg.
 Sudot, Kg.
 Termenung, Kg.
 Tajau, Kg.
 Serusup, Kg.
 Kindu, Kg.
 Sambah, Kg.
 Saradan, Kg, Simpangan and Kg.
 Penimbawan.
 Some of these villages existed before the gazettement of the reserve.
 All villages can be accessed via paved road networks.
 However, most villagers from Kg.
 Penimbawan prefer boats for their daily transportation, as this is more economical and could reduce travelling time.
 The local communities of these villages are mostly Muslim of Bajau Sama ethnicity.